helidon-io/helidon/docs/mp/guides/upgrade_4x.md

 The following sections describe the changes between Helidon 3.x and Helidon 4.x that can significantly impact your development process.
 Review them carefully.

-You can also review the [Helidon repository CHANGELOG](https://github.com/helidon-io/helidon/blob/main/CHANGELOG.md) to see a detailed history of changes made to the project.
+You can also review the [Helidon repository CHANGELOG][helidon-repository-changelog] to see a detailed history of changes made to the project.

 > [!NOTE]
-> Helidon adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+> Helidon adheres to [Semantic Versioning][semantic-versioning].
 As such, Helidon 4.x includes changes that are not backward compatible with Helidon 3.x.

 ### Java SE Support